Ultimate Guide to Playa del Carmen, Mexico

 How to Get Around Playa del Carmen?

-If you’re staying in the downtown Playa del Carmen, then you can walk to most places.
+If you’re staying in downtown Playa del Carmen, then you can walk to most places.
 The city is easily walkable, with pedestrian paths everywhere.
 If you don’t want to walk you can either take a taxi or rent a bike.

 Taxis in Playa del Carmen